myenergy-ai/myenergy-ai/index.md

 ### Use a Consistent Coding Style

 - Naming Convention
-  - Files, classes, variables, and functions must follow camel-case format.
+  - Files, classes, variables, and functions must follow the camel-case format.
   - CSS class names must be according to [BEM naming](http://getbem.com/naming/).
 - 2 spaces for indentation rather than tabs
 - Use [Ant Design](https://ant.design/) principles for designing.